Abhinab-Sahoo/Unscramble/README.md

 Unscramble App
 ===================================

-Starter code for Android Basics codelab - Store the data in a ViewModel

 Unscramble is  a single player game app that displays scrambled words.
 To play the game, player has to make a word using all the letters from the displayed scrambled word.